al3xkarv/Blog-Site/README.md

 # Blog-Site
-An example of a simple blog designed FOR SCRATCH as a part of Udacity Front-End Nanodegree program.
+An example of a simple blog designed from scratch as a part of Udacity Front-End Nanodegree program.

 ## Built With